Reeds-github/Hero-Mode/README.md

 4. For "Source File" you want to locate the ISO (md5 of db9a997a617ee03bbc32336d6945ec02)
 5. For "Output File" select a folder you will remember and <b>SAVE IT AS</b> "<b>game.iso</b>" Don't forget the "<b>.iso</b>" part

-once you press "patch" DO NOT TOUCH ANYTHING and wait for a window to pop up saying otherwise.
+Once you press "patch" DO NOT TOUCH ANYTHING and wait for a window to pop up saying otherwise.

 6. Put the "<b>game.iso</b>" in your SD/USB Device.
 (SD Card\Games\ [Name This Folder Whatever] \game.iso)
 7. Place the <b>G8ME02.GCT</b> File that's in the "Hero Mode Demo v1.rar" file in (SD Card\Codes\G8ME02.gct)

-<b>DO NOT CHANGE THE NUMBER!</b>
+<b>DO NOT CHANGE THE NUMBER OF THE GCT!</b>

 8. On Nintendont, Make sure <b>CHEATS ARE ON</b>, Hero Mode won't work properly otherwise.
 9. You can use any type of Memory Card option, Virtual or Real.
 Just make sure <b>Cheats are ON</b>.